biothings/biothings_explorer/docs/INSTALLATION.md

 Docker is a program that handles standardized virtual software environments.
 Put simply, it solves the problem of "Well, it works on my system!" by letting us hand you a bare-bones virtual system on which our code _does work_ so that you don't have to worry about requirements, compatibilities, etc.

+Note that our Dockerfile does not take into account your local workspace and instead build from online repositories, so it won't reflect any local development you've done.

 ### Requirements

 #### Docker